 Franchise fiction is more commonly known as licensed fiction or "tie-ins" - you come up with the creative stuff, but the copyright remains with the owner of the franchise.
 Stories where the universe is yours are known as creator-owned or own-copyright; I hate the term "original" fiction, because much "original" fiction is far from original, and much franchise fiction is more original than creator-owned stuff.
 The difference is, crudely put, who stands to make the big bucks from it.
 It's about ownership of copyright, and not much else.
 As I've written both creator-owned critically acclaimed stuff (i.e. the stuff the lit snobs don't mind being caught reading) and tie-ins (the stuff the lit snobs never read but diss anyway) I hold the professional/moral high ground.

 And yes, I regard all the books like resurrections of Agatha Christie, Ian Fleming, and others as franchise fiction too.
 They're all set in another person's universe.
-No amount of avoidance of terms like tie-in, franchise, shared universe, or whatever changes that underlying reality.
+No amount of avoidance of terms like tie-in changes that underlying reality.

 Any writer or lit professor who dismisses franchise fiction as requiring less creativity is a fool, and doesn't actually understand the craft of writing.
 Creatively, it's harder, because a lot of what you do is turning fairly dodgy basic material (movies and games can get away with inconsistent characters and plots that make no sense) into something coherent enough to make sense as a novel.
 And you're as locked into continuity in your own original fiction as you are in someone else's sandbox.
 Once you commit something to the page, then you're stuck with making everything else fit, although you're at least spared the random changes imposed by IPs because they want to make changes in the primary product.
 The big difference, as I say, is that you don't make the money from your ideas in the same way that you would if it was your own copyright.